skgrush/CavernSeer/README.md

 <img src="/CavernSeer/Assets.xcassets/AppIcon.appiconset/icon-167.png" align="right">

-#  CavernSeer [PROTOTYPING]
+#  CavernSeer [In Development]
-> An iPadOS application for scanning 3D spaces
+> An iPadOS and iOS application for scanning 3D spaces

 Leverages the LiDAR scanner of the 2020 iPad Pro and the iPhone 12 Pro, and RealityKit's scene reconstruction,